dotnet/docs/docs/core/testing/mstest-analyzers/mstest0037.md

 ## When to suppress warnings

-You usually don't want to suppress warnings from this rule if you decided to opt-in for it.
+You usually don't want to suppress warnings from this rule.